Robert Dreyfuss

 Robert "Bob" Dreyfuss is an American investigative journalist and contributing editor for The Nation magazine.
 His work has appeared in Rolling Stone, The Diplomat, Mother Jones, The American Prospect, TomPaine.com, and other progressive publications.

+Early life and education

+Dreyfuss was raised in New Jersey and graduated from Columbia University in 1970.
+At Columbia, he was a resident of Carman Hall.

 Career

 In the late 1970s and early 1980s, Dreyfuss was Middle East Intelligence director of the Executive Intelligence Review, the flagship journal of the Lyndon LaRouche movement.
 In the 1990s Dreyfuss wrote on intelligence issues and foreign affairs, and profiled a number of organizations and public figures, including then governor of Texas, George W. Bush, and senators Trent Lott and John McCain.
 Since the September 11, 2001 attacks, he has written about the War on Terrorism and the Iraq War.